kineticsystem/stepit/stepit_description/meshes/README.md

 1. a Texture Coordinate node;
 2. a Texture node;
 3. a principled BSDF node;
-4. an Material Output node.
+4. a Material Output node.

 The Texture Coordinate node "UV" output must be connected to the Texture node "Vector" input.